weng271190436/kubefleet-website/content/en/docs/troubleshooting/DriftAndDiffDetection.md

 > This document focuses on unexpected drift and configuration difference detection
 > results.
 If you have encountered drift and configuration difference detection
 > failures (e.g., no detection results at all with the `ClusterResourcePlacementApplied`
-> condition being set to `False` with a detection related error), see the
+> or `ResourcePlacementApplied` condition being set to `False` with a detection related error), see the
 > [Work-Application Failure TSG](PlacementApplied) instead.

 ## Common scenarios

 A drift occurs when a non-KubeFleet agent modifies a KubeFleet-managed resource (i.e., a resource that has been applied by KubeFleet).
-Drift details are reported in the CRP status on a per-cluster basis (`.status.placementStatuses[*].driftedPlacements` field).
+Drift details are reported in the placement status on a per-cluster basis (`.status.placementStatuses[*].driftedPlacements` field).
-Drift detection is always on when your CRP uses a `ClientSideApply` (default) or `ServerSideApply` typed apply strategy, however, note the following limitations:
+Drift detection is always on when your ResourcePlacement or ClusterResourcePlacement uses a `ClientSideApply` (default) or `ServerSideApply` typed apply strategy, however, note the following limitations:

 * When you set the `comparisonOption` setting (`.spec.strategy.applyStrategy.comparisonOption` field)